ValentinaHutter/openeo-test-suite/README.md

   - Functional tests concern actual values and behavior of processes (like parameters and return values), failures in these tests should be looked into and fixed.
   - Non-functional tests concern descriptions and other metadata of processes that have no impact on the actual behavior of the process, failures in these tests should be taken as warnings, but don't necessarily need to be fixed.
+These can be skipped by adding
+    '-m "not optional"' to the pytest command.
   - Usage example for running these tests against a desired openEO backend URL:
     ```bash
     pytest src/openeo_test_suite/tests/processes/metadata \